The Silent Partner (1978 film): Plot

-Miles Cullen, a bored teller at a small bank in a large Toronto shopping mall (the Eaton Centre), accidentally learns that his place of business is about to be robbed when he finds a discarded hold up note on one of the bank's counters.
-He also figures out who the would-be robber is when he sees a mall Santa Claus hanging around outside the bank whose "give to charity" sign has handwriting (especially the letter G), similar to that on the discarded note.
+Miles Cullen, a teller at a bank in a Toronto shopping mall (the Eaton Centre), accidentally learns that his place of business will be robbed when he finds a discarded hold up note on one of the bank's counters.
+Harry Reikle, a mall Santa Claus outside the bank, has a "give to charity" sign whose handwriting is similar to that on the note.

 Instead of informing his bosses or contacting the police, Miles begins stashing the cash from his window's transactions in an old lunch box rather than in the bank's till.
-When the Santa Claus robber holds up Miles at the teller's desk, Miles, having expected his doing so, hands over a small amount and then reports he gave all the money from his day’s transactions.
+When held up at the teller's counter by Reikle, Miles hands over a small amount and then reports that he gave all the money from his day's transactions.

-The Santa Claus thief, a misogynistic psychopath named Arthur Reikle, figures out what happened when he sees news reports of how much was stolen during the robbery.
-He makes a series of violent attempts to get the money (totalling CA$48,300) that Miles has kept for himself.
-Reikle starts following Miles to and from his home, and making threatening phone calls to him.
+Reikle figures out what happened when he sees news reports of how much was stolen during the robbery.
+He makes violent attempts to get the money (totalling CA$48,300) that Miles has kept for himself.
+Reikle starts following Miles to and from his home, and making threatening calls to him.

-Miles' coolness under pressure has attracted the attention of bank colleague Julie Carver, who has been having an affair with the bank's married manager, Charles Packard.
-After escorting Julie to a Christmas party at the Packards' house, he reveals to Julie that he is attracted to her.
+Miles attracts the attention of bank colleague Julie Carver, who has been having an affair with the bank's married manager, Charles Packard.
+After escorting Julie to a Christmas party at the Packards' house, he tells her that he is attracted to her.

-When the menacing Reikle breaks into Miles' apartment and trashes it to look for the stolen bank money, Miles turns the tables yet again by following Reikle and setting him up to be arrested for the theft of a delivery truck.
+When Reikle breaks into Miles' apartment and trashes it to look for the money, Miles turns the tables by following Reikle and setting him up to be arrested for the theft of a delivery truck.
 When brought to the police station to identify Reikle in a lineup, Miles does not point him out, aware that Reikle would then implicate him in the bank robbery.